danielstern/cyo/README.md

 ```

 Requiring the CYO module gives you access to all the directives necessary to make your own adventure.
 These modules are detailed below.

+<a target="_new" href="http://danielstern.github.io/cyo/">Full getting started details are available at the project page.</a>

 ###Story
 The story tag initializes your story by pointing to your first chapter.